 Anger may mask itself in feelings like bitterness or resentment.
 It may not be clear-cut fury or rage.
 Not everyone will experience this stage, and some may linger here.
 As the anger subsides, however, you may begin to think more rationally about what is happening and feel the emotions you’ve been pushing aside.

-When coping with loss, it isn’t unusual to feel so desperate that you are willing to do almost anything to alleviate or minimize the pain.
+When coping with loss, it isn’t unusual to feel so desperate that you are willing to do almost anything to alleviate or minimise the pain.
 Losing a loved one can cause us to consider any way we can avoid the current pain or the pain we are anticipating from loss.
 There are many ways we may try to bargain.

 When bargaining starts to take place, we are often directing our requests to a higher power, or something bigger than we are that may be able to influence a different outcome.
 “God, if you can heal this person I will turn my life around”, or “I promise to be better if you will let this person live,” or “If only I had spent more time with him/her, he/she would have stayed.”